gyf304/gyf304.github.io/data/pages/resume.md

 # Experiences & Achievements

+## Employment | Zensors Inc | Software Engineer (July 2018 - NOW)
+  Responsible for developing backend services for the platform.
+Platform is written in golang, TypeScript and Python.
+Deployed on AWS.

 ## Project | CMU | Library Occupancy Estimation (July 2017 - September 2017)
   Available at cmulib.tk
   Estimates library occupancy by analyzing Wi-Fi traffic.
 Deployed at Sorrells Science and Engineering Library.